What Is Schools and Education Law?

-If you believe your child has been denied that opportunity, you might be considering filing a complaint.
-This overview will give you a basic understanding of discrimination laws and what your children are entitled to if they have special needs.
+If you believe your child’s right to education has been denied, you might be considering legal action.
+This overview will give you a basic understanding of the laws on your side and what your children are entitled to.
+For legal advice, reach out to a school and education lawyer.

-Title V: This section of the Civil Rights Act prohibits discrimination under any program or activity receiving federal financial assistance, including educational institutions.
-Like Title IX, it applies to educational programs and activities that receive federal funding and is enforced by the OCR.
 Anyone can file a complaint under Title VI, even if they are not themselves the victim of discrimination.
-In these cases, the complaining party will need to identify the party that was discriminated against and where it happened.
-The OCR will seek voluntary compliance, and if it cannot get it, the office will either refer the case to the Department of Justice or seek to terminate federal funding.
+In these cases, the complaining party will need to identify the party that was discriminated against and where the discrimination happened.
+The OCR will seek voluntary compliance from the institution.
+If it cannot get it, the OCR will either refer the case to the U.S. Department of Justice or seek to terminate federal funding.

 Special Education